 We have generated a list of the best beekeeping books as recommended by current bee school teachers.
 Our suggestion is that you get some of these books from your local library before buying.
 Please download the Recommended Reading List (Complete with contact information)

-THE INFORMATION BELOW IS FROM THE 2014 CLASS.
-PLEASE FEE FREE TO DOWNLOAD ANY OF THIS INFORMATION.
-WE HAVE UPDATED MATERIALS BEFORE CLASS AND ALL MATERIALS WILL BE POSTED SCHOOL STARTS EXCEPT FOR THE ANSWERS TO TEST
+THE INFORMATION BELOW IS FROM THE 2016 CLASS.
+PLEASE FEEL FREE TO DOWNLOAD ANY OF THIS INFORMATION.

 Bee School Presentations